Oil implied volatility forgets to unwind after OPEC meeting

-NEW YORK (Reuters) - The meeting of the Organization of the Petroleum Exporting Countries has come and gone, but the oil sector’s volatility has stayed.
+NEW YORK, Dec 1 (Reuters) - The meeting of the Organization of the Petroleum Exporting Countries has come and gone, but the oil sector’s volatility has stayed.

 The United States Oil Fund - the most traded oil ETF - fell to $25.27 on Monday, the lowest since March 2009, before recovering a little to trade up 2.7 percent at $26.27.